wyne-ybanez/Fast-Travel/README.md

 ### Strategy

 My goal for the website was to allow the users to order a self driving taxi.
 It will focus primarily on functionality and ease of use.
 The website should process the user's input and acknowledge their specifications.
-It will give them an estimated time of arrival and track their current location within the taxi.
+It will give them the route the taxi will take and outline their specification options prior to the trip.
 Providing them an immersive experience.

 ### Scope

 The website will allow the user to decide the starting point and the destination(s) of his journey where their route is shown on the map.
 It will then provide the user with more options via a form so that the customer can personally customize their experience.
-An automated email should be sent notifying the customer with a summary of their preferences.
+A summary of the user's order should be provided to them.

 ### Structure